Murli0399/Java_Interview_Question/README.md

 - 206 .
 What is the use of the notifyall method?
 - 207 .
 Can you write a synchronized program with wait and notify methods?

-### Functional Programming - Lamdba expressions and Streams
-- 208 .
-What is functional programming?
-- 209 .
-Can you give an example of functional programming?
-- 210 .
-What is a Functional Interface?
-- 210 .
-What is a stream?
-- 211 .
-Explain streams with an example.
 - What are intermediate operations in streams?
 - 212 .
 What are terminal operations in streams?
 - 213 .
 What are method references?